VidYen/VidYen-WordPress-Plugins/vidyen-vidhash/README.md

 == Changelog ==

+= 1.3.0 =

+- Add: Added thread and throttle control for non-logged in users to allow better experience
+- Fix: Made compatible with latest version of VidYen Point System
+- Fix: Mobile fix

 = 1.2.0 =

 - Fix: Made compatible with the March, 9th Monero Hard fork.
 Also uses Algo switching now.